top of page

 She didn’t look down.
 She didn’t even seem to see the world beneath her, only the dark reflection of herself in the glass.
 Her nightgown clung faintly in the blue light, her hair unbound.
 She was carrying something small, a folded blanket, maybe, or a child’s toy.
 She set it on the sill, then just stood there, staring at nothing.

 Marco exhaled, quiet.
-He’d seen her like this before, always alone, always in motion, walking the halls long after the lights were out, never frantic, never crying, just… searching.
+He’d seen her like this before, always alone, always in motion, walking the halls long after the lights were out, never frantic, just… searching.

 He thought of Roman Suarez, of men who loved people the way a gardener loves his tools, carefully, conditionally, ready to replace them if they dulled.
 And yet, he couldn’t bring himself to pity the man, only her.
 He’d never spoken of it to anyone, not even Javier.
 But each time he saw her wandering, some private ache twisted in him, the kind you got watching an injured bird that didn’t know it was injured.